Kalevipoeg: Contents and synopses

 The 3 sons of Kalev go on a hunting trip, leaving their mother to attend to her duties at home.

 While the men are off hunting, a Finnish sorcerer (who had previously tried to win the hand of Linda and failed), "Tuuslar", sneaks up on Linda and steals her away.
 She fights hard and manages to get away.
 She is turned into stone by the gods.

 The brothers return and search in vain for their mother.
 Kalevipoeg asks for help from his father's grave.

+The Island Maiden and Kalevipoeg, from a ballet in 1953.